broadinstitute/cromwell/README.md

 The final optinal parameter to the 'run' subcommand is a JSON file of workflow options.
 By default, the command line will look for a file with the same name as the WDL file but with the extension `.options.json`.
 But one can also specify a value of `-` manually to specify that there are no workflow options.

-The only workflow option that has any meaning currently is the `jes_gcs_root`, which will be used in the JES backend.
+Only a few workflow options are available currently and are all to be used with the JES backend.
 See the section on the [JES backend](#google-jes) for more details.

 ```
 $ java -jar cromwell.jar run my_jes_wf.wdl my_jes_wf.json wf_options.json